-Our Raleigh aural/audiologic rehabilitation services, carried out by our audiologist Dr. Griffin, Board Certified in Audiology, can be conducted individually or in small groups.
-We provide a variety of therapies to patients who have difficulty hearing, and apply the use of a various programs and different amplification devices to improve auditory function.
+Our Raleigh aural/audiologic rehabilitation services, carried out by our audiologist Dr. Fisher, Board Certified in Audiology, can be conducted individually or in small groups.
+We provide a variety of therapies to patients who have difficulty hearing and apply the use of various programs and different amplification devices to improve auditory function.

 Topics Covered During Aural Rehabilitation